singularityhub/sregistry-cli/docs/clients/registry.md

  - *pull*: `[remote->local]` is a common use case.
 It says "get this remote registry image and pull it from there to my storage."
  - *push*: `[local->remote]` takes an image on your host and pushes to the registry (if you have permission).
- - *record*: `[remote->local]` obtain metadata and image paths for a remote image and save to the database, but don't pull the container to storage.
  - *search*: `[remote]`: list containers for a remote endpoint, optionally with a search term.

 The following commands are not yet developed or implemented, but can be (please [post an issue](https://www.singularityhub.github.io/sregistry/issues)):